davidjosearaujo/dissertation/docs/Questions.md

 - **Roaming and Handover**:
 	- Home and Visited Networks: The 5G identity allows devices to maintain their identity when moving between different network domains, like when roaming internationally or transitioning between different network segments of the same operator.
 	- **Network Interfaces (e.g., gNBs and Residential Gateways)**: The device's identity remains valid across different access points, such as antennas (gNBs) or fixed-wireless access points (residential gateways).
+A 5G device’s identity ensures that it can authenticate and maintain secure communication anywhere within the network coverage of its operator or partner networks during roaming.
+This universal recognition allows seamless mobility, regardless of which base station or residential gateway the device uses for access.